 - 1/2 cup milk or Half & Half (light cream)

 - Ghirardelli 60% Cacao Bittersweet Baking Chips for garnish

 Fill two cupcake pans with liners, and spoon batter into liners, about 2/3 full (be sure to use liners because you’ll have problems with these sticking to the pan if you don’t).
-Bake 16-20 minutes, or until toothpick in center comes out clean (actually, the toothpick won’t come out completely clean because of the melted chocolate chips in the batter, but you’ll be able to tell if the batter is finished baking).
-Let cupcakes cool 5-10 minutes before removing from pan, and cool them completely before frosting them.
+Bake 16 to 20 minutes, or until toothpick in center comes out clean (actually, the toothpick won’t come out completely clean because of the melted chocolate chips in the batter, but you should be able to tell if the batter is finished baking).
+Let cupcakes cool 5 to 10 minutes before removing from pan, and cool them completely before frosting them.
 NOTE: these cupcakes will either have level tops, or they may sink in a little in the center, but that’s OK–they do that because they’re rich and dense.
 The scoop of frosting you will be putting on them will disguise the flat or indented cupcake tops.